patrickacollier/pxt-microbit-keypad/README.md

 5. Your extension blocks will appear in the toolbox

 *This is the most reliable way to test your extension blocks during development.*

+#### Simulator Support
+The extension includes a simulator that provides:
+- Visual keypad representation in the MakeCode simulator
+- Interactive key pressing simulation
+- Real-time feedback of key states
+- Support for both 3x4 and 4x4 keypad layouts

+When you use the keypad blocks in your program, the simulator will automatically display a visual keypad that you can interact with by clicking the keys.

 ### Project Structure